Ahmet Myftar

-Ahmet Myftar (also known as Ahmet Myftar Dede, Ahmet Myftari, or Ahmet Myftar Ahmataj) (1916–1980) was the 6th Dedebaba (or Kryegjysh) of the Bektashi Order.
+Ahmet Myftar Dede (also known as Ahmet Myftari or Ahmet Myftar Ahmataj, 1916–1980) was the 6th Dedebaba (or Kryegjysh) of the Bektashi Order in Islamic Sufi mysticism.
 He was the final dedebaba to have served during the People's Socialist Republic of Albania.

 Biography

 Early years

 Ahmet Myftar was born in Brataj, Albania, about 40 km southeast of Vlora.
 From in 1924 to 1929, he attended school in Vlora.

 In 1937, he was stationed in the Dibra region as part of his military service.
 There, at the tekke of Bllaca, he became a dervish under Baba Zenel, residing in Bllaca until 1939.
 He then served in Elbasan and Turan, near Tepelena.

 World War II

 Ahmet Myftar returned to Vlora in 1942 and wanted to build a new tekke in Brataj, the village where he was born.
 However, World War II completely halted his plans, and from 1942 to May 1944, he was a pro-Communist fighter.
 He was subsequently interned (i.e., imprisoned in a forced labor camp) in Durrës.
 After the war, He served as a baba in Vlora from October 1945 to 1948 at the tekke of Kusum Baba.